Samarium: Occurrence and production

+Geopolitics

+Western militaries across the world relied on a single samarium production plant in La Rochelle, France from the 1970s until the plant's closure in 1994.
+The facility sourced its samarium from Australia.
+A $1 billion United States government effort to re-open a closed rare earths mine in Mountain Pass, California resulted in the facility going bankrupt.

+As of 2025, China produces all of the world's usable samarium; refining is concentrated in Baotou.
+The Biden administration signed two contracts for samarium production plants in the United States, but neither materialized.
+During US president Donald Trump's second-term tariff war, China leveled strict limits on the export of samarium, among other rare earth metals, as part of the long-running rare earths trade dispute (and larger trade war) between the two nations.

 Applications

+Magnets

-One of the most important uses of samarium is samarium–cobalt magnets, which are nominally SmCo5 or Sm2Co17.
+An important use of samarium is samarium–cobalt magnets, which are nominally SmCo5 or Sm2Co17.
 They have high permanent magnetization, about 10,000 times that of iron and second only to neodymium magnets.
 However, samarium magnets resist demagnetization better; they are stable to temperatures above 700 C (cf. 300–400 °C for neodymium magnets).
 These magnets are found in small motors, headphones, and high-end magnetic pickups for guitars and related musical instruments.
 For example, they are used in the motors of a solar-powered electric aircraft, the Solar Challenger, and in the Samarium Cobalt Noiseless electric guitar and bass pickups.